DeFUCC/gun-vue/components/src/docs/Components.story.md

 ```

-3. You can use any of the Gun-Vue components in any SFC in your app.
+3. Then you can use any of the Gun-Vue components in any template of your app.

 ```html
 <template>